ucdavis/Sitefarm-Seed-PatternLab/source/sass/README.md

 ## Files
 **_hacks.scss**: this partial should be used sparingly when something needs to be done very quickly without time to put a style in its proper place.
 This file overrides everything so it should be cleaned up regularly so that styles go in their proper place.

-**no-query.scss**: This is an auto generated duplicate of **style.css** but without media queries.
-It is used as a legacy fallback for ie7 & ie8.
-Adding "true" to any @breakpoint() mixin will place the contents of that mixin in this file.

 **style.scss**: This is the main file which will be rendered into **style.css**.
 It contains all of the SASS libraries and partials necessary to build CSS.

 Don't put any styles directly into **no-query.scss** or **style.scss**!